Spencer-Beatty/SchedulingApp/README.md

   5:  Finish Scheduling Algorithm

 Phase 2 Looks

-To be implemented in React
-Will continue when done stage 4 or 5
+To be implemented in React and will continue when done stage 4 or 5